 Getting the fit right when installing a window unit can be tricky, and since units are designed to fit in a variety of window sizes, it can be difficult to get a perfect seal when installing them.
 Hot humid air has a tendency to leak in and work against the desired cool effect of the unit.

-Keep your central AC in great condition by calling the HVAC professionals at John C. Flood, 24 hours a day, seven days a week.
-Whether you need AC repair or a whole new installation, we can help.
-Give us a call today!
+Keep your central AC in great condition by calling the HVAC professionals at John C. Flood.
+The team at John C. Flood offers professional AC installation and repair services, and our call center is open 24 hours a day, seven days a week.
+You can always contact us during an emergency, whether you need AC repair or a whole new installation, we can help.